-Use the storm-control interface configuration command to enable broadcast, multicast, or unicast storm control and to set threshold levels on an interface.
+Use the storm-control interface configuration command on the switch stack or on a standalone switch to enable broadcast, multicast, or unicast storm control and to set threshold levels on an interface.
 Use the no form of this command to return to the default setting.

-$no\ storm\text{-}control\ \{\{broadcast \mid multicast \mid unicast\}\ level\} \mid \{action\ \{shutdown \mid trap\}\}$ broadcast Enable broadcast storm control on the interface. multicast Enable multicast storm control on the interface. unicast Enable unicast storm control on the interface. level level [level-low] Specify the rising and falling suppression levels as a percentage of total bandwid of the port. • level -Rising suppression level, up to two decimal places.
+Constant Description 1 1 4 Syntax Description broadcast Enable broadcast storm control on the interface. multicast Enable multicast storm control on the interface. unicast Enable unicast storm control on the interface. level level [level-low] Specify the rising and falling suppression levels as a percentage of total bandwidth of the port. • level -Rising suppression level, up to two decimal places.
 The range is 0.00 to 100.00.
 Block the flooding of storm packets when the value specified for level is reached. • level-low -(Optional) Falling suppression level, up to two decimal places.
 The range is 0.00 to 100.00.
 This value must be less than or equal to the rising suppression value.
 If you do not configure a falling suppression level, it is set to the rising suppression level. level bps bps [bps-low] Specify the rising and falling suppression levels as a rate in bits per second at which traffic is received on the port. • bps -Rising suppression level, up to 1 decimal place.
 The range is 0.0 to 10000000000.0.
 Block the flooding of storm packets when the value specified for bps is reached. • bps-low -(Optional) Falling suppression level, up to 1 decimal place.
 The range is 0.0 to 10000000000.0.
 This value must be equal to or less than the rising suppression value.
 You can use metric suffixes such as k, m, and g for large number thresholds.